 Most wineries in the United States, even the oldest labels, don’t have the luxury of leaving the chemical alchemy of producing wine to the harmony created by hundreds, even thousands of years of legacy production.

-So Fall, even while harvest is still under way, is a perfect time to start thinking about the technology upgrades you can make to put you ahead of the competition in 2019.
+So Fall, even while harvest is still under way, is a perfect time to start thinking about the technology upgrades you can make to put you ahead of the competition.

 “When harvest is slowing down, and every little ‘bug’ or process you want to tweak is still fresh in your mind, that’s the time to start the conversation,” says Jared McClintock, ICC NW Sales Support.
 “It’s a wonderful time to start talking and developing out your plans for the New Year, so you can hit the New Year strong, focused, and ready for a right-design upgrade.”